SpeciesFileGroup/taxonworks_doc/CONTRIBUTING.md

 ## I'd like to provide an interface or workflow idea?

 Perfect.
 Interface (e.g. forms, reports, searches) mockups are graphical ways of asking for new features.
 We love to see them.
-To create a mockup you can use tools like Illustrator, Photoshop, or more technical design tools like Balsamiq or Sketch, or just draw them on paper take a picture.
+To create a mockup you can use tools like Illustrator, Photoshop, or more technical design tools like Balsamiq or Sketch, or just draw them on paper and take a picture with your phone.
 You can get them to us by opening an [issue][13] and attaching the image there.
 Add a little story, or multiple pictures to help describe how you might use the interface.

 ## I use my current tools this way, and it is awesome, can I send you a video to show you?